IHP-GmbH/Open-Silicon-MPW/IP-development-steps.md

 4) Develop and document the IP.

-   In the standalone IP repository:
+   Copy the generated folder structure and use it as a standalone IP repository:

    - Implement the design and keep the directory layout intact.
    - Keep the top cell name aligned with the generated name (for example,